Custom error pages

 index.php file that normally loads WordPress.
 A static file will always work even if PHP is broken for some reason.
 A static page might also be useful during a DDOS attack as static content can be served at a much higher rate than PHP generated content.

 If WordPress is unable to connect to the database, the PHP file

 /data/wordpress/htdocs/wp-content/db-error.php will be displayed instead.
 This file may be customized to show any static or dynamic content instead of the default template.

 Custom WordPress (PHP) error page

-If any WordPress PHP file contains a fatal error and PHP cannot execute, the server will by default emit error 500 and the site will be served from stale cache.
-If the site is uncacheable due to bad cache/expiry headers or excessive cookie usage, each visitors will see an error page generated by their own browser.
+If any WordPress PHP file contains a fatal error and PHP cannot execute, the server will give the error 500 by default and the site will be served from stale cache.
+If it’s not possible to cache the site due to bad cache/expiry headers or excessive cookie usage, each visitor will see an error page generated by their own browser.

 To customize this error 500 page, add to the

 With this change the page